-Starting from your first module (3D Asset Creation), by completing your assessments you will develop a portfolio of work that you can use to showcase your technical skills and your creative voice to potential employers or clients, alongside demonstrating your ability to interpret a brief.
+Starting from your first module (Intro to Games Art), by completing your assessments you will develop a portfolio of work that you can use to showcase your technical skills and your creative voice to potential employers or clients, alongside demonstrating your ability to interpret a brief.
 Specific employability modules will help you to present this portfolio of work strategically to progress your career.
-And the assessments you undertake working with students on the Animation, Illustration and Graphic Design courses will develop your multidisciplinary teamwork skills and your understanding of the games development pipeline.
+And the assessments you undertake working with students on our sister course, the BSc Computer Games Development, will develop your multidisciplinary team work skills and your understanding of the games development pipeline.